St Mary's Priory Church

 St Mary's Priory Church information

-The oldest memorial (1256) is the stone figure near the sanctuary of Eva de Braose, Lady Abergavenny, portrayed holding a shield.
-Her husband William was hanged after being found in the bedchamber of Prince Llywelyn the Great's wife, daughter of England's King John; the family tradition of royal adultery and execution continued with their direct descendant, Anne Boleyn.
+The church's oldest memorial (1256) is the stone figure near the sanctuary of Eva de Braose, Lady Abergavenny, portrayed holding a shield.
+Her husband William was hanged after being found in the bedchamber of Prince Llywelyn the Great's wife, daughter of England's King John.
+The family tradition of royal adultery and execution continued with their direct descendant, Anne Boleyn.

 The Herbert Chapel is packed with recumbent effigies.
 Most depict members of the Herbert family, starting with Sir William ap Thomas, founder of Raglan Castle, and his wife Gwladys – Sir William's feet rest on a lion that looks like it was modelled on a sheep.
 The oak choir stalls were carved in the 15th century (note the lively misericords and the little dragons at the ends).